Missouri Drug Laws: What You Need to Know

 Furthermore, Mo.
 Rev. Stat. § 579.076 establishes the offense of unlawful manufacture of drug paraphernalia.

-This offense occurs when a person unlawfully manufactures drug paraphernalia with intent to deliver when they know or reasonably should know that it will be used to create or introduce a controlled substance or an imitation of the same in someone’s body.
+This offense occurs when a person unlawfully manufactures drug paraphernalia with intent to deliver when they know or reasonably should know it will be used to create or introduce illegal drugs or imitate the same in someone’s body.

 This offense is also a Class A felony unless it is done for commercial purposes, in which case it is a Class E felony.
 All drug-related criminal offenses can result in serious consequences.